mkumar73/python-package-documentation/README.md

 # Introduction

-This repository share the step by step guide to create and host Python package documentation using Sphinx and Readthedocs.
+This repository contains step by step guide to create and host Python package documentation using Sphinx and Readthedocs.

 Topics covered in this guide are: